 By default, when you create a new scene in Unity, it will contain a Main Camera GameObject in the Hierarchy which includes the Camera component but does not have the above settings properly applied.

-The default settings on the Unity Camera component are for traditional 3D applications which need a Skybox like background as they don't have a real world.
-HoloLens gives you the ability to mix your real world with your application.
+The default settings on the Unity Camera component are for traditional 3D applications which need a skybox-like background as they don't have a real world.

 It will be easier to lay out your app if you imagine the starting position of the user as (X: 0, Y: 0, Z: 0).
 Since the Main Camera is tracking movement of the user's head, the starting position of the user can be set by setting the starting position of the Main Camera.